lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 _Parameters_

 - `key`: The identifier of the asset.
 Based on the fungibility, the key will be the tokenID or the holder's address casted to uint256.
-- `removedFrom`: The smart contract address that it was removed from.
+- `removedFrom`: The smart contract address from which it was removed.
 - `executor`: The smart contract address that executed the removal operation.

 #### AssetRedeemed